evan-007/pair-program/README.md

 add unit tests to client

+move seed data into rake task to stop it from autorunning on `rake db:setup` update gulp to use rake task to seed db

 Fix broken CSS / make design not look like trash
  -- uses bootstrap theme: `http://bootswatch.com/spacelab/`
  -- theme is committed to git and bootstrap is NOT a bower dependency